What is Bone Conduction and How Does it Help us Perceive Sound?

 Bone Conduction and Aural Rehabilitation

-Aural rehabilitation—the process of identifying and treating hearing loss—includes methods that use bone conduction as a primary source of auditory stimulation so that people can continue to perceive sound.
+Aural rehabilitation—the process of identifying and treating hearing loss—includes methods that use sound through bone conduction as a primary source of auditory stimulation so that people can continue to perceive sound.

 Aural rehabilitation can include the use of amplification devices, such as hearing aids that can be placed inside the ear canal or on the bones of the skull (usually attached to the skull directly behind the ear).
 For people who have hearing loss as a result of damage or malformation of the external ear, bone conduction is a great option.